kubeflow/website/content/docs/gke/authentication.md

 You can register a user account using [`gcloud auth login`](https://cloud.google.com/sdk/gcloud/reference/auth/login), which brings up a browser window to start the familiar Google authentication flow.

-More information can be found in the [GCP docs](https://cloud.google.com/sdk/docs/authorizing).
+You can find more information in the [GCP docs](https://cloud.google.com/sdk/docs/authorizing).

 ### Listing active accounts

 You can run the following command to verify you are authenticating with the expected account.
-Your active account will be denoted with an asterisk.
+In the output of the command, an asterisk denotes your active account.

 ```
 gcloud auth list